target/sensu-go-goalert/README.md

 ## Installation

-Download the latest version of the sensu-go-goalert from releases, or create an executable script from this source.
+Download the latest version of the sensu-goalert-handler from releases, or create an executable script from this source.

+Run
-Run `go get github.com/target/sensu-go-goalert/...`
+`go get github.com/target/sensu-go-goalert/...`

-From the local path of the sensu-go-goalert repository:
+to install the `sensu-goalert-handler` binary into your GOPATH automatically.

+Or, run
 `go build ./cmd/sensu-goalert-handler`
+to build the `sensu-goalert-handler` binary into the current directory.

 ## Configuration